What Is a Shared Equity Mortgage?

 Homeowner gets less of the profits when the home is sold.

 These programs can reduce the costs of buying a home to a large degree.
 They may even help a buyer get rid of the down payment and closing costs in full.
 Shared equity mortgages can also lower monthly payments and help ensure that housing in a given city or town is more affordable on the whole.

 A study from the Urban Institute shows that shared equity mortgages help buyers afford to purchase higher priced homes later on in life.

 What you give up with these programs is full stake in the future profit.
 They put a hard limit on how much you can make off the sale of your home.

 Private Shared Equity Mortgage Programs

 Shared equity mortgage products are now cropping up from private sources as well.
 Some of these options include Haus, Noah, Point, and OWN Home Finance.

-Private versions offer a range of new perks.
+Private versions offer a range of advantages.
 Some will match a portion of every dollar you put toward the upfront costs of your home, while others share in certain parts of your equity, some even after you’re in the home.

 Each private source of shared equity products might differ slightly in their approach, but they all follow the standard model.
 They reduce the costs of buying a home either upfront or through lower monthly payments.

 Is a Shared Equity Mortgage Right for You?

 Shared equity mortgages can be a good option if you’re buying a home for the first time, if you have a low income, or if you simply don’t have much saved up for a down payment or for closing costs.
 They do come with a long-term cost, so make sure you weigh all the outcomes and risks of sharing your home’s equity with an outside party.